lowrycode/table-tennis-league/README.md

 The default behaviour of the *Bootstrap Navbar* is retained (i.e. the hover effects and the lighter font showing the active page).

-*Note: The items in the user dropdown menu change depending on whether the user is logged in or not.
+*NOTE: The items in the user dropdown menu change depending on whether the user is logged in or not.
 This is discussed in more detail in the [User Authentication Pages](#user-authentication-pages) section.*

 ### Footer